-Over the past decade, Turkev has, for the most part, maintained a continuous trade surplus in steel products.
+Over the past decade, Turkey has, for the most part, maintained a continuous trade surplus in steel products.
 In 2012, exports started to decline while imports continued to climb.
-By mid-2014 steel exports imports reached and equilibrium and until mid-2016, Turkey's imports outpaced exports.
-Since then, Turkey's exports have 2.0 generally outpaced imports with a surplus of 2.6 million metric tons in 1.0 YTD 2018, unchanged from YTD 2017.
+By mid-2014 steel 4.0 exports imports reached and equilibrium and until mid-2016, Turkey's imports outpaced exports.
+Since then, (with the exception of Q3 in 2017) Turkey's exports have greatly outpaced imports with a surplus of 9.5 million metric tons in 2018, an increase of 231% compared to 2017.